In 2009 I was working for 2 pizza places as a driver, cook, dishwasher, and waiter, while also working at UPS as a forklift operator.

 In January of 2010, my first online income was $0.23 from Google AdSense… everyone just laughed at me when I told them.

 My first big win was when I made a deal with my apartment complex to help them get new residents.
 They would give me $500 towards a month of rent each time someone said my name when they moved in.
 I took advantage of this quickly and began posting craigslist ads, built a really crappy website called chesapeakevirginiapartments.com (ya know, back when exact match domains dominated), and tested about $1/day on Google AdWords.
-Shortly after launching the website (by this point I had experience of building about 8 niche websites for myself that weren’t lucrative) I got my first referral.
+Shortly after launching the website (by this point I had the experience of building about 8 niche websites for myself that weren’t lucrative) I got my first referral.
 So instead of $1,150 for rent that month, I only paid around $650 of which the roommates covered.
 This actually ended up giving me a small income.

 The following months I started building websites in mass, owning over 40 in a short time.
-Referrals were starting to flow in, revenue from Google AdSense, Clickbank, Commission Junction, Peerfly, and Amazon were building up, and I had started doing some minor tasks for $5 via Fiverr (which was brand new) here and there.
+Referrals were starting to flow in, revenue from Google AdSense, Clickbank, Commission Junction, Peerfly, and Amazon was building up, and I had started doing some minor tasks for $5 via Fiverr (which was brand new) here and there.

 Around April I got a call from my old manager at UPS offering me my job back.
 I declined.
 He was dumbfounded.
 It was rare for someone to turn down the job offers from them so he didn’t know what to say.
 A few days later he called me back offering me more pay per hour.
 I declined again.
 He was totally shocked.
 It was as if no one ever said no. Later he called one more time with his last offer and I said no thank you.
 The next week a competitor of theirs called Estes Express Line called me with an even higher offer, I gratefully declined once again.